 You’re the love you gave anyway.

-You’re the meaning you built from the wreckage.
+You’re the meaning you built from the chaos.

 And if nothing else, let this stand as my small declaration to the universe: